jbbrissaud/Endpoint/README.md

 ```
 The endpoint is shared by the js client and the JVM server, and can use any type in its description (not only String and Int).
 You just need to provide for the new types a zio-json JsonEncoder if you use the js client,  and a zio-json JsonDecoder if you use the JVM server.

 The order of the patterns between the "/" determines the order of parameters.
-You don't have to start with the path and, for convenience, ?[A](name) describes a path /<name>/<json encoding of a A>.
+You don't have to start with the path and, for convenience, "?[A](name)" describes a path "/<name>/<json encoding of a A>".
 For instance:
 ```scala
 GET / ??[Int]("age") / ?[String]("userid") / ?[String]("nickname")
 ```
-is an Endpoint[(Int,String,String)] which matches a request with path /userid/id243/nickname/joe?age=32 .
+is an Endpoint\[(Int,String,String)\] which matches a request with path /userid/id243/nickname/joe?age=32 .

 ## caveats
 The type of Request to match or generate depends on the framework used.